-Figure 3-1 provides a schematic view of the authentication and authorization subsystem.
-Use of the local accounts database or the network can be set independently for both authentication and authorization, meaning that it is possible to enable network authentication and local authorization, or vice versa.
-Usually the device will be set for both authentication and authorization to take place against the same database, either local or network.
+Figure 0-1 provides a schematic view of the authentication and authorization subsystem.
+Use of the local accounts database or a network database can be set independently for both authentication and authorization, meaning that it is possible to enable network authentication and local authorization, or vice versa.
+Usually authentication and authorization will be configured to use the same database.

-Figure 3-1 Authentication and Authorization schematic
+Figure 0-1 Authentication and Authorization schematic